 This fee may be tiered with different percentages costing a different fee.

 On the other hand, a Money Manager may opt to charge a fee simply for handling funds and trading.
 This is called a Management fee.
-Depending on the equity invested by the investor, the Manager may charge a percentage.
+Depending on the equity invested by the investor, the Manager may charge a percentage or value.
 Typically this fee will be decreased as the investment increases if tiered.

 Need assistance?
 We are available 24/7.